 After attending an executive program at the Harvard Business School, where he met his wife, he settled in Boston and started an information technology consulting company that he still manages.

-Although most of his current paintings reflect memories of France, New England is also very present as well as some of the exotic places he used to live in.
-He has been known to walk around with a small kit of watercolors and settle anywhere for a few minutes for an express sketch.
+Although most of his current paintings reflect memories of France, New England is also very present as well as some of the exotic places where he used to live.
+He has been known to walk around with a small kit of watercolors and settle for a few minutes for a quick sketch.

 After having discovered the joys of monotyping, he joined the Monotype Guild of New England.
-He is a member of the United South End Artists, Brookline Open Studios & Cambridge Art Association..
+While living in Boston, he was a member of the United South End Artists, Brookline Open Studios & Cambridge Art Association.

-He and his wife Dana, have two adult children and two grand children.
-They live in Boston's South End with "Chachat" an over-indulged affectionate grey cat.
+He and his wife Dana, have two adult children and two grandchildren.
+They now live in Asheville, NC with "Chachat" an over-indulged affectionate grey cat.